ShaunLWM/lightning/README.md

 ## Configuration
 ```
-db.json is the file where all the data resides
+db.json is a database file where all the data resides
 Port used is 8081
 ```